Amlan96/coursera-BLL-getting_cleaning_data_R/README.md

 4.load activity and subject data for the above and merge both to form one dataset 5.make factors from activity and subject and create a clean dataset by calculating mean for each variable depending on subject and activity

+# final_data.txt
+This is the file that represents the clean data after the above script is run on the downloaded datasets

+# Codebook.md
+This file contains explanations about the various variables in the final created dataset